RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Application language**

 Sets the language for the application user interface.
 If this option is set to _automatic_ then the language will be auto-detected, which means ES-DE will attempt to use whatever language has been selected in the operating system language settings.
 If there are no translations available in ES-DE for this language then a fallback will be done to the closest match, such as _Svenska_ instead of _Svenska (Finland)_.
-If no close match is available then ES-DE will revert to the default language which is _English (American)_.
+If no close match is available then ES-DE will revert to the default language which is _English (United States)_.
 It's also possible to explicitly select a supported language, which will override whatever has been set by the operating system.
 Note that the onboarding configurator for the Android release is unaffected by this setting.

 **Quick system select**